CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/social-media.md

 {{% accordion How to use %}}
 ## Implementation

 In addition to the visual guidelines, all phila.gov pages should use open graph meta tags.
 You can change the base image if it is appropriate to do so, like in the case of a blog or news post that contains other images.
-In most cases, however, the default phila.gov open graph image in the above example is sufficent.
+In most cases, however, the default phila.gov open graph image in the above example is sufficient.

 {{% /accordion %}}